New look, old problems: Residents question Rs 43-crore Retteri Lake restoration plan

 When Chennai faced a major drought in 2019, water from Retteri Lake was used to meet the shortfall in drinking water supply.
 The lake also remains a source of groundwater recharge for the neighbourhood.
 As the government plans to restore the Retteri Lake at a cost of Rs 43.19 crore and use it as a drinking water source, as much as 7 lakh cubic metres of silt is to be removed from the lake.
 This would increase the storage capacity from the existing 32 million cubic feet (mcft) to 45.13 mcft.

 While this could be one of the solutions to the long-standing demand vs supply difference in the Chennai water supply system, the residents in the locality have raised concerns over the execution of the project.
-Encroachments and flow of sewage into the lake are major issues not yet addressed by the authorities.
+There are widespread encroachments and sewage flow in Retteri Lake, major issues not addressed by the authorities.

 What is the government doing in Retteri Lake?